Working With Files and Directories

 The third set of commands will give an error because

-won’t create a subdirectory of a non-existant directory: the intermediate level folders must be created first.The final set of commands generates the ‘raw’ and ‘processed’ directories at the same level as the ‘data’ directory.
+mkdirwon’t create a subdirectory of a non-existant directory: the intermediate level folders must be created first.The final set of commands generates the ‘raw’ and ‘processed’ directories at the same level as the ‘data’ directory.

 Key Points

-cp old new
+cp old newcopies a file.

-creates a new directory.
+mkdir pathcreates a new directory.

-moves (renames) a file or directory.
+mv old newmoves (renames) a file or directory.

-removes (deletes) a file.
+rm pathremoves (deletes) a file.

-matches zero or more characters in a filename, so*.txt
+*matches zero or more characters in a filename, so*.txtmatches all files ending in.txt.

-.Use of the Control key may be described in many ways, including
+?matches any single character in a filename, so?.txtmatchesa.txtbut notany.txt.Use of the Control key may be described in many ways, including

-.The shell does not have a trash bin: once something is deleted, it’s really gone.
+Ctrl-X,Control-X, and^X.The shell does not have a trash bin: once something is deleted, it’s really gone.

 Most files’ names are

-.
+something.extension.
 The extension isn’t required, and doesn’t guarantee anything, but is normally used to indicate the type of data in the file.Depending on the type of work you do, you may need a more powerful text editor than Nano.

 Redirects, Pipes and Filters